Simple, quiet knock on the door

 This is more than double the previous figure.

-Recently, country police pleaded with motorists to take more care on the road after a spate of road deaths in the Upper Spencer Gulf.
+Recently, police pleaded with motorists to take more care on the road after a spate of road deaths on regional and rural roads.

 An inspector went as far as to say that all fatalities are preventable.